Information Security Policy

 8.2 All new staff of the College are expected to complete the Information Security Awareness training and the Data Protection Awareness training, which are included within Imperial College Essentials.
 Staff are also strongly advised to attend the IT security inductions when joining the College, and must be aware of the latest ICT security advice.

 9. SECURITY CONSIDERATIONS FOR EMPLOYMENT

-9.1 Security roles and responsibilities, as laid down in this Policy and related Codes of Practice, should be included in job descriptions, where appropriate.
-These should include any general responsibilities for implementing the security policy as well as any specific responsibilities for the protection of particular assets, or for the execution of particular security processes or activities.
+9.1 Security roles and responsibilities, as laid down in this policy and related Codes of Practice, should be included in job descriptions, where appropriate.
+These should include any general responsibilities for implementing the security policy as well as any specific responsibilities for the protection of assets, or for the execution of particular security processes or activities.

 10. PROTECTING SENSITIVE DATA

 10.1 It is essential that the College protects sensitive data with enhanced security measures.

 10.2 Sensitive data must not be stored on or communicated through services which are not provided by the College such as personal email (Gmail, Hotmail etc…) or web-based ‘cloud’ storage services (e.g. Google Apps, Dropbox).